aaronw2/led-controller-wrover32/README.md

 4 - IO21 (pullup) same as J4-3
 5 - +3.3V

+J9:
+1 - GND
+2 - +5V (3A input capable)

+J101:
+Note: pins 1 and 2 are the opposite of other power connectors 1 - +12V 400ma
+2 - GND

 I2C:
 I2C is supported on pins IO21, IO22 and IO23, though one of those pins can also be used for a shared interruput line.